-Jasoosi Dunya (Urdu: جاسوسی دنیا) is a popular series of Urdu detective stories created by Ibne-Safi.
+Jasusi Dunya (Urdu: جاسوسی دنیا) is a popular series of Urdu detective stories created by Ibne-Safi.
 Its first novel, Dilaer Mujrim (دلیر مجرم) was published in March 1952.
-In the following 27 years, Ibn-e-Safi wrote 127 books in the series with his last Jasoosi Dunya novel, Sehra’ee Deewana (صحرائی دیوانہ) appearing in July 1979, a year before his death.
+In the following 27 years, Ibn-e-Safi wrote 127 books in the series with his last Jasusi Dunya novel, Sehra’ee Deewana (صحرائی دیوانہ) appearing in July 1979, a year before his death.

 The series mainly spotlights Inspector (later an honorary Colonel) Faridi and Sergeant (later honorary Captain) Hameed, although four books in the series were focused purely on the characters of Anwar (a crime reporter and a private detective) and Rasheeda (his aide and love interest), with an intent of having a spin-off series of its own, which did not succeed somehow.
 The characters, however, occasionally appeared in many future stories as supporting cast.